powerpak/pathospot-compare/README.md

 `rake mugsy` requires you to set the `IN_FOFN`, `OUT_PREFIX`, and `OUTGROUP` environment variables.
 See [Environment variables](#environment-variables) for a description of each.

-`IN_FOFN` is a file containing the full paths (one per line) to FASTA files containing contigs for whole genome sqeuences that you intend to compare with [Mugsy].
+`IN_FOFN` is a file containing the full paths (one per line) to FASTA files containing contigs for whole genome sequences that you intend to compare with [Mugsy].
 Mugsy will first align the whole genomes to each other, creating MAF alignment files that are converted back into a multisequence FASTA file with one fully aligned sequence per genome.
 [ClustalW][] is used to convert this into a PHYLIP file, which is then fed to [RAxML][] to produce a phylogenetic tree.

 **Important:** in order for this task to succeed, the input FASTA files must have initial sequence IDs (the first line starting with ">") that are unique *after truncation to 10 characters* among all of the genomes being compared.
 This is due to the limitations of the [PHYLIP format][].